Tough sell: Baijiu, China's potent tipple, looks abroad

 Many foreigners in China relate horror stories of being bombarded by baijiu toasts at banquets.

-Most Chinese people cannot imagine major celebrations without it, particularly the Lunar New Year holiday, when excessive toasting leaves revellers staggering toward brutal hangovers.
+Most Chinese people cannot imagine major celebrations without it, particularly the Chinese New Year holiday, when excessive toasting leaves revellers staggering towards brutal hangovers.

-Around 10.8 billion litres of baijiu (2.9 billion gallons) was consumed last year, nearly all in China, according to International Wine and Spirit Research.

 But baijiu has been on a roller-coaster in recent years.